espacesociety/espacesociety.github.io/_macropedia/federov-assault-rifle.md

 The early "D-100" series rose to dominance for the ease with which parts could be replaced.
 With combat happening in increasingly unusual environments, this was a big plus.
 Swapping out a new barrel is so easy, that soldiers were often rumored to do it under fire, without even removing their ammunition.

 Later, as adaptability became recognized as a necessary feature of any weapon system, the "D+50" model came to dominate the infantryman's world.
 Not only did the D+50 maintain almost the same ease of use, it was provided with a wide assortment of parts for use under differing conditions.
-While effective for the time, these pieces were somewhat crude and certainly not elegant in any aesthetic sense
+While effective for the time, these pieces were somewhat crude and certainly not elegant in any aesthetic sense.

 ### FTEIGAR hits the scene